Xtian69420/Xtian69420/README.md

 ## 🌱 Currently focused
 - A lil bit of exploring **Machine Learning** with Python
 - Side Project **Full-Stack Applications** with React and Node.js
-- Current Project: **School Capstone** with RESTful and Node.js using ExpressJS
+- Next Project: **School Capstone** with RESTful and Node.js using ExpressJS

 </details>